 Unfortunately, many people find this time of year extremely stressful.
 Whilst short term stress isn’t necessarily a bad thing, long term stress can result in your body responding with a range of symptoms including insomnia, a change in eating habits or physical effects such as hair loss and skin problems.
-If covering the hair transplant cost isn’t on your Christmas list this year, I’ve put together a few of my top tips to keeping this time of year as stress-free as possible.
+I’ve put together a few of my top tips to keeping this time of year as stress-free as possible.
 Not looking at how the kids have decorated the tree is tip #9.

 One of the key rules to keeping it wonderful is to keep the pressure off yourself.
 Here are eight ways to do just that:

 - Getting organised early, especially when you have a lot of people to buy for, is a must.
 You might be feeling all Christmassed out by Boxing Day but do take a look through the reductions in the January sales and get started for next year.

 - Make sure you keep track of any gifts you have bought throughout the year as well as who they are for in a dedicated notebook.
 This will avoid you missing anyone out or duplicating gifts.

 - Don’t worry about keeping gift values equal.
 It isn’t necessary!
 If a child really, really wants something that costs £20 over a £30 allocation they have, get the thing they yearn for!